 Amberly continued her post-graduate education by obtaining a post-baccalaureate premedical certification from Drexel University College of Medicine in 2016 with the objective to integrate her medical science background with her background in psychology, education, behavior, and development, to identify the varying risk factors, onset symptoms, and early identification of ASD and subsequently recommend the most appropriate services and supports for families.
 In evaluating and treating children as young as 12 months of age, identifying onset symptoms of ASD and the subsequent start of early intervention services, Amberly has seen first-hand the maximum effects on children's developmental progress when intervention begins at the onset of developmental delays, and when the symptoms of ASD first begin to emerge.
 Amberly received training in Naturalistic Developmental Behavioral Intervention (NDBI), including Project ImPACT (evidence-based NDBI program and parent coaching curriculum), and clinical diagnostic training at the Center for Autism Research (CAR) at Children's Hospital of Philadelphia (CHOP) in the ADOS-2 (Autism Diagnostic Observation Schedule, Second Edition) to evaluate ASD and help provide an accurate diagnosis so that families can access appropriate early intervention services without delay.
-Recognizing the significant need for developmentally appropriate and effective intervention for toddlers and young children with ASD, Amberly started her own organization, Elevated Kids, to provide the highest quality, most effective, evidence-based treatment available for families.
+Recognizing the significant need for developmentally appropriate and effective intervention for toddlers and young children with ASD, Amberly started her own organization, Elevated Kids, in 2018 to provide the highest quality, most effective, evidence-based treatment available for families.